+Number of securities remaining available

+Number of securities Weighted-average for future issuance under

+to be issued upon exercise price of equity compensation

+exercise of outstanding plans (excluding

+outstanding options, options, warrants securities reflected in

+warrants and rights and rights column (a))

+(a) (b) (c)

+2,290,416(1) \$ 17.77 2,245,261(2)

-Number of securities Weighted-average Number of securities remaining available for future issuance under to be issued upon exercise price of equity compensation exercise of outstanding plans (excluding outstanding options, options, warrants securities reflected in warrants and rights and rights column (a)) Plan category (a) (b) (c) ' ́ Equity compensation plans approved by security holders 2,290,416(1) \$ 17.77 2,245,261(2)
+to be issued upon exercise of outstanding options, warrants and rights (a) to be issued upon exercise price of outstanding outstanding options, options, warrants warrants and rights and rights (a) (b)

-(1) Excludes shares issuable under our 2000 Employee Stock Purchase Plan in connection with the current offering period which ends on September 30, 2012.
-Such shares are included in column (c).

-(2) In addition to being available for future issuance upon exercise of options that may be granted after March 31, 2012, 1,608,057 shares available for issuance under our 2007 Stock Incentive Plan may instead be issued in the form of restricted stock, unrestricted stock, stock appreciation rights, performance shares or other equity-based awards.
+- (1) Excludes shares issuable under our 2000 Employee Stock Purchase Plan in connection with the current offering period which ends on September 30, 2012.
+Such shares are included in column (c). - (2) In addition to being available for future issuance upon exercise of options that may be granted after March 31, 2012, 1,608,057 shares available for issuance under our 2007 Stock Incentive Plan may instead be issued in the form of restricted stock, unrestricted stock, stock appreciation rights, performance shares or other equity-based awards.
 The above amounts include 198,000 shares available under the 2007 Director Plan and 439,204 shares available under the 2000 Employee Stock Purchase Plan on March 31, 2012.
 The maximum number of shares subject to purchase under the 2000 Employee Stock Purchase Plan for the offering period ending September 30, 2012 equals 50,000.